ShikkeeUSA/shikkee-os/README.md

 # ShikkeeOS
+🚧 Early system build in progress
+We are defining the architecture for a productized housing system.
 The operating layer behind Shikkee’s fixed-price housing system.

 Shikkee is building a hardware + OS company replacing the broken housing system with a productized path to home ownership.